grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 > **Note**: You can learn more about out of order samples in Prometheus, in the blog post [Debugging out of order samples](https://www.robustperception.io/debugging-out-of-order-samples/).

+### err-mimir-sample-too-old

+This error is similar to `err-mimir-sample-out-of-order`.
+The main difference is that the out-of-order support is enabled, but the sample is older than the out-of-order time window as it relates to the latest sample for that particular time series or the TSDB.

 ### err-mimir-sample-duplicate-timestamp

 This error occurs when the ingester rejects a sample because it is a duplicate of a previously received sample with the same timestamp but different value in the same time series.